 It should be noted that it may vary between devices what is actually encrypted.
 It depends on how the manufacturer has decided to support this feature.
-Here is an exempt from Android's developer documentation, which makes no guarantees on what is actually encrypted: "This policy controls encryption of the secure (application data) storage area.
+Here is an excerpt from Android's developer documentation, which makes no guarantees on what is actually encrypted: "This policy controls encryption of the secure (application data) storage area.
 Data written to other storage areas may or may not be encrypted, and this policy does not require or control the encryption of any other storage areas."

 Things to consider before using this configuration